parodos-dev/parodos-dev.github.io/documentation/latest/dev/guide.md

 make deploy-to-kind
 ```

-Verify if all the resources has been correctly create and if they are running,
+Verify if all the resources has been correctly created and if they are running,
 execute:

 ```bash